Mosquitoes aren’t just very annoying insects. Some mosquito species carry different diseases, such as malaria, which are very dangerous to humans.

 How Mosquitoes Find Humans

-To understand how mosquito traps work, you first need to understand how mosquitoes find humans.
+To understand how mosquito traps work, you first must understand how mosquitoes find humans.
 As simple and primitive as mosquitoes may seem, they actually use multiple senses to find their victims.
 If you want to learn about all the methods mosquitoes use to find their victims, read this article.

 How Mosquito Traps Work